bytecodealliance/componentize-py/examples/cli/README.md

 # Example: `cli`

-**WARNING: As of this writing, this example won't work due to a bug in Wasmtime's `wasi:cli` implementation.
-This will be resolved once https://github.com/bytecodealliance/wasmtime/pull/7613 is merged.**

 This is an example of how to use [componentize-py] and [Wasmtime] to build and run a Python-based component targetting the [wasi-cli] `command` world.